 Are you considering incorporating open resources into your course to save students money and improve teaching and learning?
-Here are some tips for finding Open Educational Resources to build or add to your classes.
+First on this page, you will find tips for finding Open Educational Resources for your classes.

 Step one: Set aside time.